Source: NLV officials met with authorities about state senator’s finances

 The source would not disclose what agency the city met with or who initiated the meetings.

-Neal, a Democrat who represents North Las Vegas in the Legislature, adamantly denied wrongdoing in a phone interview on Wednesday and said the city was acting in bad faith.
+Neal, D-North Las Vegas, has been in the state Senate since 2020 and previously served 10 years in the Assembly.
+In a phone interview Wednesday, she adamantly denied wrongdoing and said the city was acting in bad faith.

 “North Las Vegas has no reason to come for me,” Neal said.
 “Why don’t you ask them why they’re coming for me in the first place?
 Because of Windsor Park?”